Architecture

 // JSON-RPC for standard operations

-const provider = new JSONRpcProvider(
+const provider = new JSONRpcProvider({

-'https://regtest.opnet.org',
+url: 'https://regtest.opnet.org',

-networks.regtest
+network: networks.regtest

 const epoch = await provider.getLatestEpoch(true);